Qualcomm faces EU antitrust probes over tactics to block rivals

 The U.S. company agreed in February to pay a fine of $975 million to end a 14-month investigation by the Chinese government into anti-competitive practices.

-The European Commission said on Thursday it was launching twin probes into the San Diego-based chip designer which centre on its control of baseband components used in most of the world's smartphones, including Apple (AAPL.O) iPhones.
+The European Commission said on Thursday it was launching twin probes into the San Diego-based chip designer which center on its control of baseband components used in most of the world's smartphones, including Apple iPhones.

 One investigation will look into whether Qualcomm offered financial incentives to customers for baseband chips that form the core of the latest 4G phones and tablets, on condition that they bought exclusively or almost exclusively from Qualcomm.